 Abstract-The problem of fair and feasible allocation of user throughputs in capacitated networks is investigated.
-The main contribution of the paper is an extension of network fairness, and in particular, max-min fairness from the traditional "fixedpath" model to a more versatile, routing-independent model.
+The main contribution of the paper is a novel geometric approach, which facilitates to generalize several throughput allocation strategies, most importantly max-min fairness, from the traditional "fixedpath" model to a more versatile, routing-independent model.
 We show that the set of throughput configurations realizable in a capacitated network makes up a polyhedron, which gives rise to a max-min fair allocation completely analogous to the conventional one.
+An algorithm to compute this polyhedron is also presented, whose viability is demonstrated by comprehensive evaluation studies.